 FSD Kenya was established in 2005 to support the development of inclusive financial markets in Kenya.
 Anchored on a detailed understanding of the country’s market systems and a clear vision of the future, FSD Kenya has closely collaborated with relevant government agencies, private sector actors and development partners to support the development of a financial sector that meaningfully addresses the needs of low-income people and smaller enterprises.
 These efforts have yielded impressive gains over the last 15 years.
 Financial inclusion in Kenya has expanded from 27% in 2006 to 83% in 2019, thanks in large part to the growth of digital finance.
 This tremendous leap in financial inclusion has brought many previous underserved or outright excluded populations into the formal financial fold and opened new opportunities to leverage the digital economy.

-Spurred by this renewed commitment from UK Aid, FSD Kenya is optimistic about the future of the financial sector’s contribution to Kenya’s long-term development goals.
+Spurred by this renewed commitment from the UK’s Foreign, Commonwealth and Development Office (FCDO), FSD Kenya is optimistic about the future of the financial sector’s contribution to Kenya’s long-term development goals.

 The £320m package also marks an important step forward for the FSD Network.
-After nearly twenty years of operation and UK aid support, the FSD Network today comprises nine active FSD programmes, with a strong track-record of impact, unparalleled local insight with applied research, and a powerful network of relationships with local regulators, policy makers, industry bodies, and low-income households.
+After nearly twenty years of operation and the UK’s Foreign, Commonwealth and Development Office (FCDO) support, the FSD Network today comprises nine active FSD programmes, with a strong track-record of impact, unparalleled local insight with applied research, and a powerful network of relationships with local regulators, policy makers, industry bodies, and low-income households.
 The new FSDs will join the Network, enabling them to benefit from, and contribute to, continent-wide knowledge sharing and cross-border collaboration.

 Betty Wilkinson, Chair of the FSD Network Council, commented on the commitment: “On behalf of the nine existing members of the FSD Network and those new FSDs in formation, our sincere gratitude to the UK Government for this generous, constructive, and thoughtful five-year commitment.
 We pledge to broaden and deepen our innovative work across Africa to make money work for low-income families, women, youth, the excluded, and those who need financial services the most.
 This new package will enable us to apply finance – in all its forms – to the challenge of the Sustainable Development Goals.
 The FSD Network will enhance livelihoods for poor people; improve access to basic human services where finance is a barrier; and enable a sustainable future, particularly addressing the financial aspects of climate change and illicit capital flows.”